iris-hep/iris-hep.github.io/pages/about/overview.md

-IRIS-HEP will also sustain investments in distributed high-throughput computing (DHTC) for the LHC through the [Open Science Grid](https://opensciencegrid.org) and build an integration path ([the Scalable Systems Laboratory](/)) to deliver its R&D activities into the distributed and scientific production infrastructures.
+IRIS-HEP will also sustain investments in distributed high-throughput computing (DHTC) for the LHC through the [Open Science Grid](https://opensciencegrid.org) and build an integration path ([the Scalable Systems Laboratory](/)) to deliver the output of its R&D activities into the distributed and scientific production infrastructures.

 HEP is a global, complex, scientific endeavor.
 These activities will help ensure that the software developed and